Skip to main content

 Who sleeps on site — and what happens with overflow

 Set that against the event capacity of up to 250 guests (the limonaia barn seats 90, the panoramic terraces up to 140, the gardens take 250 for ceremonies and cocktails) and the shape of the wedding becomes clear.
-For 50 guests, everyone sleeps on the estate and the weekend runs as a true house party.
-Beyond roughly 70 guests, the overflow is shuttled in from Figline Valdarno and the surrounding Valdarno hotels — around 30 people on a 100-guest list, the majority once you push toward the 250 top end.
+For most guest lists, everyone sleeps on the estate and the weekend runs as a true house party.
+Beyond roughly 146 guests, the overflow is shuttled in from Figline Valdarno and the surrounding Valdarno hotels — a factor only as you push toward the 250 top end.
 The hotels sit five to fifteen minutes away, an easy transfer run by Tuscan standards, but a line in the budget you should plan rather than discover.

 Good to know

 On-site accommodation for your whole guest list is the single most requested feature in the enquiries we analyse — over 40% of couples ask for it unprompted.
-At 50 guests, Villa La Palagina clears that bar comfortably; at 150, it doesn't, and no amount of negotiation changes the room count.
+At 50 guests, Villa La Palagina clears that bar comfortably — and even at 150, the estate's 146 suggested-occupancy beds (196 at maximum) keep nearly everyone on site.
 Fix your guest number before you fall for a venue.

 Season and availability: the honest 2027/2028 picture